|Nutritional Guidelines (per serving)|

 Put the eggs in a saucepan and cover with water to a depth of about 1 inch above the eggs.
 Bring the water to a full boil over medium-high heat.
 Remove the saucepan from the heat and cover the pan.

 Let stand for 15 minutes.
 Drain and cool the eggs with cold water.
 Eggs are generally easiest to peel right after they are cooled.
-See the tips for more egg advice.

-Stir in white and light green part of the sliced green onion and most of the chopped parsley.
+Stir in the white and light green part of the sliced green onion and most of the chopped parsley.
 Add salt and pepper to taste.

 - According to the American Egg Board, eggs may be safely eaten 2 to 3 weeks beyond the "sell by" date.

-- If you aren't sure of the freshness of your eggs — local eggs might not have a sell-by date or the packaging might have been discarded — fill a bowl with cold water.
+- If you aren't sure of the freshness of your eggs—local eggs might not have a sell-by date or the packaging might have been discarded—fill a bowl with cold water.
 Place the eggs in the water.
 If they sink to the bottom of the bowl, they're quite fresh.
 If they bob a bit and stand on one end on the bottom of the bowl, they are a few weeks old, but still fine to eat.
 If they float to the surface, they should be discarded.